Skip to main content

 Portal features:

-• Connect WAX wallet and Avalanche wallet
+• Connect both WAX wallet and Avalanche wallet

-• View all eligible WAX NFTs
+• View all eligible WAX NFTs with their metadata

 • Select assets for migration (individual or batch)

-• Preview Avalanche metadata before confirming
+• Preview how the NFT will appear on Avalanche before confirming

-• Track migration status
+• Track pending and completed migration status

 Phase 5: Legacy Deprecation